milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 The advertising ID setting applies to Windows apps using the Windows advertising identifier.
 You can turn off access to this identifier at any time by turning off the advertising ID in the Windows settings app.
 If you choose to turn it on again, the advertising ID will be reset and a new identifier will be generated.
 When a third-party app accesses the advertising ID, its use of the advertising ID will be subject to its own privacy policy.
 Learn more about advertising ID in Windows.

 The advertising ID setting does not apply to other methods of interest-based advertising delivered by Microsoft or third parties, such as cookies used to provide interest-based display ads on websites.
 Third-party products accessed through or installed on Windows may also deliver other forms of interest-based advertising subject to their own privacy policies.
 Microsoft delivers other forms of interest-based ads in certain Microsoft products, both directly and by partnering with third-party ad providers.
 For more information on how Microsoft uses data for advertising, see the  How we use personal data section of this statement.

 Back to top

+Cellular plan activation from Mobile Operator website

+When you seek to activate a cellular data plan from a third-party mobile operator for your Windows device through the Settings app in Windows, the mobile operator's website may request access to your device and SIM card identifiers.
+With your consent, the Settings app may share the specific identifiers with the operator’s website.

+Back to top